improbable-eng/etcd-cluster-operator/docs/design/resources.md

 1. A user edits the `EtcdCluster` resource to increase the size by one.
-2. Using the logic above, the cluster operator notes that the cluster is undersized by one and adds a new peer to the etcd cluster.
+2. Using the logic above, the cluster operator notes that the cluster is undersized by one and adds a new member to the etcd cluster using the etcd API.
-3. The cluster operator then notices that the cluster expects a peer that does not have a `EtcdPeer` resource, and so adds one.
+3. The cluster operator then notices that the cluster expects a member that does not have a `EtcdPeer` resource, and so adds one.
 4. The peer operator creates the PVC and pod for the new peer, which then bootstraps and joins the cluster.